nixworks/public/news/2010/05/7/README.md

 ##### Rift Valley Fever
 ### [The death toll from Rift Valley Fever (RVF) in South Africa has risen to 17. ](/news/2010/05/7/the-death-toll-from-rift-valley-fever-rvf-in-south-africa-has-risen-to-17.md)
-_Context: South Africa, Rift Valley Fever_
+_Context: Rift Valley Fever, South Africa_

 ##### Lithuania
 ### [An appeals court in Lithuania overturns a ruling which had earlier, due to fears over homophobic violence, prevented the country's first gay pride parade going ahead in Vilnius tomorrow. ](/news/2010/05/7/an-appeals-court-in-lithuania-overturns-a-ruling-which-had-earlier-due-to-fears-over-homophobic-violence-prevented-the-country-s-first-gay.md)
-_Context: Lithuania, gay pride, anti-gay, Vilnius_
+_Context: Lithuania, Vilnius, gay pride, anti-gay_

 ##### Nigeria
 ### [Lobbying for the role of Nigeria's new vice-president begins after Goodluck Jonathan's inauguration and Umaru Yar'Adua's death. ](/news/2010/05/7/lobbying-for-the-role-of-nigeria-s-new-vice-president-begins-after-goodluck-jonathan-s-inauguration-and-umaru-yar-adua-s-death.md)
-_Context: Umaru Yar'Adua, Nigeria, Goodluck Jonathan_
+_Context: Goodluck Jonathan, Umaru Yar'Adua, Nigeria_

 ##### Gunbattle
 ### [5 insurgents and 2 soldiers die in a "'gunbattle"' between Islamic rebels and Indian security forces in Kashmir. ](/news/2010/05/7/5-insurgents-and-2-soldiers-die-in-a-gunbattle-between-islamic-rebels-and-indian-security-forces-in-kashmir.md)
-_Context: Kashmir, gunbattle, Islam, India_
+_Context: Islam, India, gunbattle, Kashmir_

 ##### Dembia
 ### [2 die and 2 are wounded in an attack on an aid vehicle near the village of Dembia in the Central African Republic. ](/news/2010/05/7/2-die-and-2-are-wounded-in-an-attack-on-an-aid-vehicle-near-the-village-of-dembia-in-the-central-african-republic.md)